What can we expect from the real estate market in the Triangle following the election?

 Any effects of the 2020 presidential election will likely be absorbed by our strong economy.
 Potential tax changes and international economic reactions will not be a disrupter to the residential market in Raleigh, Durham, Cary, Apex, or Chapel Hill market next year.

 You need an experienced professional to help you navigate the current real estate market.
 Feel free to call me with any questions: 919-818-5001.
-Call Amy for your Shair of the market!
+Call or text Amy for your Shair of the market!
 Or contact us here!

 Visit our Facebook page here – – > https://www.facebook.com/AmyShairRealEstate